A short answer up front

 ├─► unwrap ─► vault_key ─► plaintext

-12-word mnemonic ─[ PBKDF2 ]──► recovery_key ─┘Both paths terminate at the same vault key.
-The wrapped copies are independent — losing one wrapping does not affect the other.
+12-word mnemonic ─[ PBKDF2 ]──► recovery_key ─┘Both paths end at the same vault key.
+The two locked copies are independent.
+Losing one doesn't touch the other.
 This means:

-- If you forget the password, the recovery path still works.
+- Forget the password?
+The recovery path still works.

-- If you lose the recovery key, the password path still works.
+- Lose the recovery key?
+The password path still works.

 What happens when you run tene recover

-The CLI command is short and the steps are linear.
-Here is what runs under the hood:
+The command is short.
+The steps are linear.
+Here's what runs under the hood:

 tene recover